sergiycheck/http-user-auth-nestjs-docker/README.md

-## How to run the app the app using docker-compose
+## How to run the app using docker compose

 ```bash
 docker compose up